-That led to the last 19 years of my work, which is focusing on STEM and biomedical domains and the collection of multimodal, multichannel data that focuses on cognitive, metacognitive, affective and motivational processes.
+That led to the last couple of decades of my work, which is focusing on STEM and biomedical domains and the collection of multimodal, multichannel data that focuses on cognitive, metacognitive, affective and motivational processes.
 Can we instrument the learner to collect those processes in real time, regardless of the task, context, or technology they’re using, and then can we model those processes?
 Can we get a machine to model those processes and be more affective-sensitive, and more intelligent, if you will?
 So we get into issues of what to model, when to model, how to model it, and why are we modeling it.

 To tie it all together: In my PhD work I looked at medical reasoning and novice expert differences in mammography interpretation, and developing intelligent tutoring systems for well-structured domains.
 Then, realizing that most of the tasks we deal with in such domains are ill structured, I transitioned to focus on more ill-structured tasks, simple domains to more complex domains, from exclusively cognitive processes to metacognition and emotions.
 I’ve also come full circle in terms of focusing on more individual problem solving to more collaborative problem solving, and now the question is more of a modeling one where it’s not just modeling in the human but can we also have an external AI system or a combination that also models what we do and lets us learn from each other.